BryanChavarriaMartinez/React-Monsters-List/README.md

-# Getting Started with Create React App
+# Getting Started React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Program to filters monsters in a list, part of my React course.
+First project in React to improve my skills.

 ## Available Scripts